kmewrd/ai-fun/README.md

 - Submission form that generates a random movie idea
 - Loading component/animation
+- Local storage
+- Ability to delete an idea from the results
 - 100% Lighthouse Accessibility Audit Score
 - Responsive layout